2/6 - Patient Care and Support Services In-Person Hiring Event

 Performing Arts Patients

-The UW Hospitals and Clinics and UnityPoint Health – Meriter Orthopedic Physical Therapy Residency matriculate orthopedic physical therapists who have contributed to the profession through clinical excellence, becoming educators, pursuing research and becoming leaders.
+The UW Hospitals and Clinics and UnityPoint Health – Meriter Orthopedic Physical Therapy Residency matriculate orthopedic physical therapists who have contributed to the profession through clinical excellence, education, critical inquiry and leadership.

 • Graduation rate: 100%